 - Type the same command as you would’ve in the Run dialog in the previous method.
 That is, shutdown –s –t number and press Enter.

 - To do this with Windows Powershell, open it by hitting the windows key on your keyboard and typing ‘powershell’.
 On the latest versions of Windows 10, a right-click on the start button shows the option to ope Powershell instead of the command prompt.
 In the Powershell window, type in the same command, shutdown –s –t number and hit Enter.

-These methods simply adds one more step to the first method and you end up typing up the same thing anyways.
+These methods simply add one more step to the first method and you end up typing up the same thing anyway.

 Use Task Scheduler